stay more active than ever...

 An Idaho retirement can include evening art walks and shows from local professionals at the Art Spirit Gallery in Coeur d'Alene or Western art at the Coeur d'Alene Galleries.
 There are art galleries, festivals and workshops throughout the state.

-You may not think of Idaho for mineral rich Hot Springs but just look at this list: Idaho Hotsprings from "Visit Idaho" Site.
+Idaho has hot springs.
 Take your grandkids to the more popular ones with waterslides.
 This is the West so there are many resort vacation ranches for horseback riding and area parks with trails.

 Since 2003, the popular Ironman endurance event has been hosted annually in Coeur d’Alene.
 People love it due to the beautiful scenery, climate, and friendly and welcoming residents.

 Other Idaho retirement attractions include numerous breathtaking golf courses with one of the nations best courses, The Coeur d’Alene Resort Golf Course, which features the amazing movable floating green.

 Here is a video about Idaho golf courses: